 - 1. In the B-2 district, hotels and motels are a permitted use provided the site does not abut a residential district. - 2.
 In the B-3 district, motels are permitted as a special land use subject to the following conditions: - A. Access shall be provided so as not to conflict with the adjacent business uses or adversely affect traffic flow on major thoroughfare - B. Each unit shall contain not less than two-hundred and fifty (250) square feet of floor area. - C. No unit shall be occupied as a permanent residence. - 3.
-In the FS district, motelsand, hotels and transient lodging facilities but not including tent sites and campgrounds are permitted uses, provided that each living unit shall not contain less than two-hundred fifty (250) square feet of floor area, and provided further that no unit shall be occupied as a permanent residence. - 4.
+In the FS district, motels and, hotels and transient lodging facilities but not including tent sites and campgrounds are permitted uses, provided that each living unit shall not contain less than two-hundred fifty (250) square feet of floor area, and provided further that no unit shall be occupied as a permanent residence. - 4.
 In the OST district and EXO Overlay district, hotels and business motels are a permitted use when such are designed to be an integral part of an overall design of an OST district development under Section 3.1.23.B, which shall be constructed at the same time as or after one (1) of the principal permitted use - 5.
-All hotels and motels in all districts except TC, TC-1 and PD-2 districts, shall provide a minimum of 30 square feet of usable open space for each room subject to the following conditions: - A. Usable open space shall include an unobstructed portion of a site which has a minimum dimension of ten feet in any direction, is landscaped and developed for active and passive recreational use, and is conveniently located and accessible; - B. The usable open space may include amenities such as pavers, benches and other landscape design elements with pervious surface materials.
-All such areas shall be for the benefit of the hotel patrons; - C. The usable open space shall not be counted toward any minimum landscaping or other open space requirements of the Zoning Ordinance and required parking setback area; or - 6.
+All hotels and motels in all districts, shall provide a minimum of 30 square feet of usable open space for each room subject to the following conditions: - A. Usable open space shall include an unobstructed portion of a site which has a minimum dimension of ten feet in any direction, is landscaped and developed for active and passive recreational use, and is conveniently located and accessible; - B. The usable open space may include amenities such as pavers, benches and other landscape design elements with pervious surface materials.
+All such areas shall be for the benefit of the hotel patrons; - C. For TC, TC-1 and PD-2 districts, the usable open space required per this section can be counted towards the minimum usable open space requirements for respective district standards; - D. The usable open space shall not be counted toward any minimum landscaping or other open space requirements of the Zoning Ordinance and required parking setback area, except as otherwise provided in this section; - 6.
 The Planning Commission may approve a reduction in the minimum loading area requirements of Section 5.4 for all hotels and motels, subject to the Planning Commission making the following findings: - A. The proposed loading area is sufficient for the largest truck that will access the site, and considering any accessory uses proposed such as banquet halls, restaurants and gathering spaces such as conference spaces; - B. The proposed location shall provide a safe and convenient access to related uses inside the building in order to prevent the use of existing maneuvering lanes as a temporary loading area; - C. The reduction in the minimum loading areas shall not negatively affect the site or surrounding properties.